databio/seqcosts/README.md

 ## Motivation

-I like to use this plot in lectures and presentations, but it was a challenge to keep it up-to-date.
+I like to use this plot showing the rapid decrease in sequencing costs in lectures and presentations, but it was a challenge to keep it up-to-date.
 The plots and data provided directly from NHGRI was not amenable to be permanently linked in a lecture that would auto update, because URLs would change, new plots would be produced rather than updating old links with new data, etc. To make it more useful, I needed a stable URL for data and visualization.
 So, I made one and put it here so that anyone can update the data.
 I have simply reformatted the data to make it more FAIR; instead of an excel spreadsheet and an graphical image, I provide an API to access the data, and a vega-lite dynamic plot that just retrieves that data.
 This, hosted in a persistent spot, makes it possible to produce presentations that are always automatically up-to-date.

 ## Use